dross20/dross20.github.io/index.md

 ## 👋 About Me

-I am a first-year Ph.D. student at the University of Kansas, working in the Jayhawk Data Science Lab (JDSL) under [Dr. Zijun Yao](https://www.ittc.ku.edu/~zyao/).
+Hey there!
+I'm a first-year Ph.D. student in Computer Science at the University of Kansas, working in the Jayhawk Data Science Lab (JDSL) under [Dr. Zijun Yao](https://www.ittc.ku.edu/~zyao/).

 ## 🔬 Research Interests